-I ordered 2.2 pounds of Little Lamb Soap Berries (they make hand made wool dryer balls too).
-As I mentioned I needed a large bag since I’m using it to make shampoo, and in retrospect I’m glad I got it since I will now be using it for laundry too.
-I have a sneaky suspicion I’ll be trying it for some of the uses mentioned in this article in the near future to fulfill my DIY urge!
+I decided on a good-sized bag of soap nuts since I’m using it to make shampoo, and in retrospect I’m glad I got it since I will now be using it for laundry too.
+I have a feeling I’ll be trying it for more uses in the near future to fulfill my DIY urge!

-The first thing I noticed when my package arrived (besides the nice cotton drawstring bag my soap berries came in and the two small reusable muslin bags for washing that were included – nice!) was the sort of bittersweet odor.
+The first thing I noticed when my package arrived (besides the nice cotton drawstring bag my soap berries came in and the small reusable muslin bag for washing that was included – perfect!) was the sort of bittersweet odor.
 Initially I wasn’t fond of it and wondered if my clothes would hold the smell.
 Nope, not at all, in fact clothes come out with a completely neutral smell, they just smell clean.

 These particular berries are sourced from Nepal.
 I heart Nepal.
 They are 100 percent USDA Organic.
-I had read that the berries absorb moisture which won’t harm them but since I live in a moist place I decided to put the plastic bag (which they came in inside the cotton bag) in a thicker zip lock bag to better preserve them (protecting my investment here :) especially since they will last for several months or even years to come.
+I had read that the berries absorb moisture which won’t harm them but since I live in a moist place I decided to put them in a thicker zip lock bag to better preserve them (protecting my investment here :) especially since they will last for several months or even years to come.

 After reading the handy dandy directions on the back of the bag I placed 4 soap nuts into the little bag and crushed them by hitting the bag on my kitchen counter a few times (unleashing my fierce side) and tied the strings of the bag in a knot so I wouldn’t find little pieces of berries in my laundry later.